Coderbiswajit24/Bike_Rental_Shop_Case_Study/README.md

 Database Access: Ensure that the database containing the bike rental shop data is accessible.
 Connection configurations might be required depending on the setup.

 SQL Client: Install a preferred SQL client (e.g., pgAdmin, DBeaver) or use an IDE with SQL support.
+Here I'm Using PgAdmin4 PostgreSQL managment tool for this project.

 Usage